WHO ARE YOU: LIVING WITH AUTISM

 Isabelle Sarikahan - "I had a hard time graduating.
 The university kicked me out and said you have too many credits and to go out into the world now and see what's out there.
 I took a job at the University kind of doing menial laboratory work and then everyone told me I had to start applying for jobs.
 That was a really steep learning curve.
 Once you get and learn your education and learn your passion, how do you jump all those little hoops to get through the interviews to get through the things saying that I may not have the best social skills, I may not have the best ability to do teamwork with all the other individuals there, but really if you get me on board to your little company or place, I'm going to really succeed because I have a lot of knowledge and passion in certain areas and you'll forgive me for doing a few social blunders here and there.
 I had a lot of people pull my hands through that and I probably went through 50 or 60 interviews before I really understood the process of how to say stuff, how I am to present myself and the whole aspect of trying to sell yourself to get a job.
 If we can instill that and better explain that to autistic people we can exploit those things and find ourselves to jump into the work world."

-Isabelle Sarikahan was recently diagnosed with autism.
+Isabelle Sarikahan was diagnosed with autism in 2011.
 From a young age she knew she was different than the people around her and she constantly struggled with sensory issues, social issues, and other typical autistic traits.
 Learning was both a struggle and easy for her, depending on her passions and topics of interest.
 Not only did she struggle with the social aspect of life around her, but she also struggled with certain learning styles.
 Language was also difficult for her and reading even more of a challenge, so much so that she didn’t learn to properly read until she was in college.

 Isabelle is employed as a Hazards Geologist with the Department of Natural Resources where she manages the landslide program.
 She is a board member with the Autism Society of Washington (ASW) and works as a self-advocate.
 She is on the ASW Legislative Committee.